 Guy M. Narbonne, FRSC

-Click Here to see a short clip of Guy Narbonne and David Attenborough describing the world's oldest large fossils at Mistaken Point.
+View a short clip of Guy Narbonne and David Attenborough describing the world's oldest complex multicellular fossils at Mistaken Point (now a UNESCO World Heritage Site).
 This video is part of the documentary "First Life with David Attenborough")

-Click Here to listen to a short NPR broadcast about the importance of the Mistaken Point fossils to the economy of southeastern Newfoundland.
-The video will begin after a short commercial.
+View a short NPR broadcast about the importance of the Mistaken Point fossils to the economy of southeastern Newfoundland.

 I accept students with backgrounds in geology and/or biology, and tailor their projects to match their specific background skills.
-All of my projects involve fieldwork.
-My current students and their projects are listed below:
+All my projects involve fieldwork.
+Recent projects have taken place in Newfoundland, NW Canada, Namibia, and Australia.